Paying Off a Student Loan: How Long Does It Take?

 What Do the Statistics Say?

-On the other hand, private student loan interest rates range from as low as 1.2% (reserved for those with excellent credit scores) and as high as 14.5%.
-Unfortunately, the financial and academic institutions that offer private loans don’t make a lot of data publicly available, which is why it’s challenging to offer estimates on the average time it takes to pay off student loans.
+Unfortunately, the financial and academic institutions that offer private loans don’t make a lot of data publicly available, which is why it’s challenging to offer estimates on the average time it takes to pay these loans off.

-Here are some of the most important tips on paying off your student loan quickly:
+Here are some of the most important tips that we can give you:

 Make Higher Payments